codecentric-oss/http-api-proxy-server/README.md

 # Contributing in the HttpApiProxyServer development

-Here are some useful yarn commands, which you can run to test your setup and changes when editing the code of the HttpApiProxyServer.
+Here are some useful npm commands, which you can run to test your setup and changes when editing the code of the HttpApiProxyServer.

 - test : run all tests once
 - test:unit : run all unit tests for the proxy server once